MohdSafwanAhmad/pure-hearts/README.md

 1. Before testing payments, ensure that the organization you are testing with has a connected Stripe account.
 You can create a test connected account by logging in as an organization on the app.
 Then navigate to the organization's page and click on "Setup payments" to create a connected Stripe account.

 2. Follow the prompts to create a test connected account.
-You might need to give your real phone number to create the account and receive the code.
+You can use the test info (only available in testing mode) when stripe allows it.

 3. Use the test document when possible and fill all the info to get your fake account verified.